hammerheim-game/hammerheim-rules/5-warbands.md

 by the powers of the Vampire.
 Profile M WS BS S T W I A Ld
 8 4 0 4 3 1 2 1 5
-Weapons/Armour: Hell Hounds are animals and cannot use Weapons or Armour.
+Weapons/Armor: Hell Hounds are animals and cannot use Weapons or Armor.
 Special Rules
 Fear: A Hell Hound causes Fear in his opponents
 Immune to Psychology: Hell Hound is immune to all forms